AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Discussion

 \section{Discussion}

-Our findings indicated that IGMs generally exhibited equal or higher levels of failure compared to MLLMs.
-However, category-specific analysis revealed that performance varied between the two, with each model type performing better in different category-specific tasks.
-Outliers on both ends of the spectrum included Meta: Llama 3.2 90B Vision Instruct and Google: Gemini 2.5 Flash Image, which achieved the best results, and xAI: Grok 4 and Stability AI: Stable Diffusion 3.5 Large, which showed the worst performance of their modalities.
-Each model exhibited fluctuations in performance compared to other models, alternating between producing stronger and weaker results.
-For instance, models of both modalities failed in Quantity and Count, but IGMs outperformed MLLMs in Positional and Relational Context while MLLMs outperformed IGMs in Text.
-However, if all these models are trained on the same data structure and similar data (ex. image-caption pairs in DALL-E 3), this could indicate that size is not relevant to the elementary visual understandings of either VLMs or IGMs \citep{dalle3}.
+Our findings indicate that IGMs generally exhibit equal or higher levels of failure compared to MLLMs.
+However, category-specific analysis reveals that performance still varies between the two, with each model type performing better in different category-specific tasks.
+Outliers on both ends of the spectrum include Meta: Llama 3.2 90B Vision Instruct and Google: Gemini 2.5 Flash Image, which achieve the best results, and xAI: Grok 4 and Stability AI: Stable Diffusion 3.5 Large, which demonstrate the worst performance of their respective modalities.

+Each model exhibits fluctuations in performance compared to other models, alternating between producing stronger and weaker results.
+For instance, models of both modalities fail in Quantity and Count, but IGMs outperform MLLMs in Viewpoint and Perspective while MLLMs outperform IGMs in Text.
+However, if all of these models are trained on the same data structure and similar data (e.g., image-caption pairs in OpenAI: DALL·E 3), this could indicate that model size is not relevant to the elementary visual understandings of either VLMs or IGMs \citep{dalle3}.